devinallen-07/uds-antx-leapfrogai/README.md

 **Note:** The frontend and backend components are separated to allow for easier deployment and updates.
 A production deployment would combine these components into a single artifact and build differential bundles for updates via Continuous Delivery.

+1. Update values in `src/backend/test/zarf-config-dev.yaml` to match your environment

 1. Deploy the UDS ANTX Backend
 ```sh
 cd src/backend
 uds run up
 ```

-2. Deploy the UDS ANTX Frontend
+1. Deploy the UDS ANTX Frontend
 ```sh
 cd ../..
 uds run update-ui